 On every Monorail run, there was one lucky family that was chosen to ride in the front of the Monorail with the conductor.
 You needed to request it and, sometimes, a line would form where many would just keep waiting for each monorail just so they could ride in the front.
 We were lucky and never had to wait.
 We were able to ride in the front a few times.
 They gave my son a co-pilot’s license.
 I wish I knew where those licenses are!
 My son always felt so special and that is all I needed.
 Due to a tragic accident in 2009, Disney discontinued guests riding in the front of the Monorail train.

 You ask, “what is Push” or “why do you miss a trashcan”?
 The talking trashcan was in Tomorrowland at the Magic Kingdom from 1995-2014.
-It is simple, but it was a staple.
-It was a fun thing to encounter on your visit.
-It was funny to see the kids interact with it.
+It is simple, but it was a staple and was a fun thing to encounter on your visit.
+Many loved to watch the kids interact with it.
 I have a memorable picture of my son with it.
 Good times.
 Push is currently in Shanghai Disneyland.

 World Showcase Players, United Kingdom